scionproto/scion/doc/dev/design/private-ISDs.rst

 5. Other

+   - The SCION specification must be adapted to designate the ISD 32'768-65'535 as P-ISDs.
+     The larger range is required to reduce probability of conflicts when an AS intends to join multiple ISDs.
+     The range 16'384-32'767 is left free for other uses.

+     - (alternative): If we decide to implement the 32bit ISD proposal, then we could leave the 0-65'535 range untouched and assign the range 65'536-4'294'967'296 to P-ISDs.

-   - The local topology runner in the scionproto reference implementation needs to be adapted to allow running topologies with multi-ISD ASes and with private ASes.
+   - The local topology runner in the scionproto reference implementation needs to be adapted to allow running topologies with multi-ISD ASes and with private ASes and links.
-   - An initial implementation is available here:
+   - An initial implementation is available internally at ETH Zurich.
      However, it needs some adaption:

      - It does not yet support the new endhost API